 The UK housing market is really suffering at the moment.
 Although house prices haven’t dropped as much as many might have expected.

 The reality is that if you want to sell your UK home in this market, you’ll probably have to accept an offer substantially below previous or even current market valuations.

 If you can afford to hold on to your house and rent it out for a while, it could prove to be a nice little investment for future years.

 Mental Impact Of Renting Or Selling Your UK Home

 One final thing that shouldn’t be underestimated is the mental impact of your decision.

-Guest Post By: Adam is the voice behind the blog Money Bulldog UK where he blogs about finance and more.
+Post By Adam who is the voice behind the blog Money Bulldog UK where he blogs about finance and more.